-Official transcripts of student records are issued by the Office of the Registrar upon receipt of the written request from the student and the \$10 transcript fee.
-(The transcript fee is \$15 if paid by credit or debit card.)
+Official transcripts of student records are issued by the Office of the Registrar upon receipt of the written request from the student and the \$15 transcript fee; an extra fee is charged if the transcript is mailed.
 Transcripts will not be released for any student until all the student's accounts are paid in full.